Khoo Su Nin 邱思妮 @ Khoo Salma Nasution

 Author, publisher, social historian, heritage advocate and cultural entrepreneur.

 I am a fifth generation Penang peranakan and an author, publisher and heritage advocate.
 I have written or co-written more than a dozen books on Penang and Perak, on the subjects of social history, cultural heritage and sustainable development.
-Some of them are published under my publishing house, Areca Books www.arecabooks.com.
-I am currently president of Penang Heritage Trust and custodian of the Sun Yat Sen Museum, Penang, at 120 Armenian Street.
+Some of them are published under my publishing house, Areca Books (www.arecabooks.com).
+I was president of Penang Heritage Trust and am currently custodian of the Sun Yat Sen Museum, Penang, at 120 Armenian Street.
 I have been involved in sustainability initiatives, cultural entrepreneurship and capacity building for heritage networks in Southeast Asia.

 Scholarships, Fellowships & Awards

 2003 Certificate of Exceptional Accomplishment, World Monuments Fund